La Familia Burrón: Ruperto Tacuche

+Lucila Ballenato

-Initially introduced as a minor character, antagonist of Bella and possible crime partner of Ruperto, gradually becomes one of the main characters and has several comics dedicated just to her and her life.
-As the series progresses, becomes Bella's close friend.
-His brother Renato becomes a recurrent supporting character in all comics when she's the main character.
+Initially a minor character, she's Bella's antagonist and possible crime partner of Ruperto.
+She eventually joins the cast of the main characters and becomes Bella's close friend.
+Her brother Renato becomes a recurrent supporting character.

 Susanito Cantarranas and La Divina Chuy

 A homeless garbage catcher and biological father of Foforito, Borola's adopted son.
-As the series progresses, he develops a relation with a catcher woman named Chuy, who also works as stripper, despite the fact she's not attractive and overweight, eventually marrying her.
+He develops a relationship with a catcher woman named Chuy, who works as stripper, despite the fact she's not attractive and overweight, and eventually marries her.
 They share the same economical situation and are used to represent the most abandoned and poor social class in Mexico.

 The Tinocos Family

 The opposite of Susanito and Chuy, they are an extremely wealthy family composed by Titino, his wife and their son, Floro aka "The Truck".
-Usually, the entire action is focused in Floro's activities, being a selfish high school junior, with his father as support character.
-Floro's mother plays a minimal role, and sometimes is not even present or mentioned, as the main focus of these stories is the tense relation between Tinoco and Floro which usually revolve around the mishap of money.
+The comics usually focus on Floro being a selfish high school junior, with his father as support character.
+Floro's mother plays a minimal role, with the main focus of these stories usually being the tense relation between Tinoco and Floro and the mishandling of money.

 Doña Gamucita Botello

-She's notorious for being one of the few main characters that have no relationship or interaction at all with any other character in the comic, except for living in the same block.
-She was included in the mainstream to represent and criticize the selfless and suffered mother that gives everything for her son, a common Mexican stereotype of the date.
-She's a widow of advanced age who has a totally useless hippie son named Avelino Pilongano which basically does nothing (although he insists he's a Poet), except live at her mother's expense and has sex.
+She has no relationship or interaction with the other characters in the comic, except for living in the same block.
+She represents the selfless mother that gives everything for her son, a common Mexican stereotype of the time.
+She's a widow of advanced age who has a hippie son named Avelino Pilongano, who he insists he's a poet.
+He lives at his mother's expense.

 Kakiko Kukufate from Karakatiako

-An alien from Mars who occasionally comes to Earth to visit Borola and know more about Earthlings.
-His name has no meaning at all, is just a tongue twister made by joining as many k phonemes as possible.
-However, the pronunciation of his name sounds suspiciously similar as many province locations in Mexico, which adds a touch of credibility to his unusual name.
+An alien from Mars who occasionally comes to Earth to visit Borola to learn more about Earthlings.
+His name has no meaning and is a tongue twister made by joining many k phonemes.
+However, the pronunciation of his name sounds similar to many province locations in Mexico, which adds a touch of credibility to his name.